 Installations and exhibitions opening by September include:

-Maritime Art Gallery: PEM’s collection, which is the finest in the country, capitalizes on its strengths to frame the sea as an enduring source of opportunity as well as peril, a force that inspires artistic creativity and innovation, and encourages engagement with the wider world.
+The Byrne Family Gallery of Maritime Art: PEM’s collection, which is the finest in the country, capitalizes on its strengths to frame the sea as an enduring source of opportunity as well as peril, a force that inspires artistic creativity and innovation, and encourages engagement with the wider world.

-Asian Export Art Gallery: showcases PEM’s collection, which is foremost in the world.
+The Sean M. Healey Family Gallery of Asian Export Art: showcases PEM’s collection, which is foremost in the world.
 The gallery explores artistic and cultural exchange as a catalyst for creativity and celebrates the interplay of commerce and creative expression.

-Fashion & Design Gallery: combines traditionally disparate collecting fields to explore how we are designing creatures who continually manipulate, respond to, and mold our changing world.
+The Carl and Iris Barrel Apfel Gallery of Fashion and Design: combines traditionally disparate collecting fields to explore how we are designing creatures who continually manipulate, respond to, and mold our changing world.
 The installation features selections from Iris Apfel’s Rare Bird of Fashion collection.